-2.6.3.1.
+7.3.1.
 Lifecycle of managed beans

-When the create() method of the Bean object that represents a managed bean is called, the container obtains an instance of the bean, as defined by the Managed Beans specification, calling the bean constructor as defined by Injection using the bean constructor, and performing dependency injection as defined in Injection of fields and initializer methods.
+When the create() method of the Bean object that represents a managed bean is called, the container obtains an instance of the bean, calling the bean constructor as defined by Injection using the bean constructor, and performing dependency injection as defined in Injection of fields and initializer methods.

-When the destroy() method is called, the container destroys the instance, as defined by the Managed Beans specification, and any dependent objects, as defined in Destruction of dependent objects.
+When the destroy() method is called, the container destroys the instance, and any dependent objects, as defined in Destruction of dependent objects.

-2.6.3.2.
+7.3.2.
 Lifecycle of producer methods